Installing Sage

 If prompted when opening Sage, you want to run it using a Jupyter Notebook.

-When you open it for the first time, you will see your user directory.
+When Jupyter opens, you will see your a user directory.

 You can open an existing notebook (with a .ipynb extension), or you can create a new one.

-• Select Sage as your kernel if you want to run Sage code.
+• Use a Sage kernel to run Sage code.

-• You can also select Python as your kernel if you want to run pure Python code.
+• Use a Python kernel to run pure Python code.

 • File commands: